 Macquarie Group Limited (commonly known as Macquarie Bank) employs more than 14,000 staff in over 70 office locations across 28 countries.
-It is headquartered in Sydney.
+The Australian multinational group is headquartered in Sydney.

 Customer service is available through the online service portal, mobile app, or via phone.